vmware-tanzu/tanzu-source-controller/README.md

 ## Contributing

 The tanzu-source-controller project team welcomes contributions from the community.
-Before you start working with tanzu-source-controller, please read and sign our Contributor License Agreement CLA.
+Before you start working with tanzu-source-controller, please read and sign our Contributor License Agreement(https://cla.vmware.com/cla/1/preview).
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## License